-- We distinguish between two feature types going forward

-- Low level features

-Low level features

-Most of the early Content-Based Retrieval System were focused on low-level

-Query by Example, Query by Sketch, or Query by

-Humming

-Humming and perform a comparison to find best matches (similarity search, nearest neighbor

-Search) The semantic gap

-Closed with regard to perception

-Closed with regard to perception

-Closed with regard to perception

-- High level features address generic, specific, and abstract semantic meaning.
+- We distinguish between two feature types going forward - Low level features that are based on the raw signal information and describe perception rather than semantics.
+Most of the early Content-Based Retrieval System were focused on low-level features and search paradigms like Query by Example, Query by Sketch, or Query by Humming.
+As a general idea, these systems extract features from both the query and media objects, and perform a comparison to find best matches (similarity search, nearest neighbor search).
+The semantic gap is only closed with regard to perception; higher level gaps remain open and can challenge the user during the search (like this picture but need an other color for the car, or: can't sing correct but the tune is somehow like this). - High level features address generic, specific, and abstract semantic meaning.
 We can distinguish between object, spatial, temporal, and event/activity information.
 Further information encompasses related concepts/objects, abstract concepts, and context.
 For instance, let us consider the following picture of the Taj Mahal: